Never Split Infinitives: Split Happens

 Sometimes you should avoid splitting an infinitive.
 If the split sounds awkward, disrupts rhythm, or draws attention to itself, it’s better to rephrase.

+She tried to completely and irrevocably forget the past.
 Here the double-adverb split makes the sentence heavy.
 Instead, we might write:

 Use your ear.
 If the split helps, keep it.
 If it hurts, rewrite.